rockstor/rockstor-doc/config_backup.rst

 known good configuration.
 Once a configuration backup has been generated and downloaded it can also be used in system migration scenarios.

+Following state information is saved as part of a backup

+* Users and Groups
+* Samba configuration
+* NFS configuration
+* AFP configuration
+* Service configurations (ntp, smartd etc..)

+Since Rockstor can dynamicall detects Pool, Share and Snapshot information after an external change like a reinstall, there is not need to save this information.
+While the above list covers essential portion of the whole state, following state information is not saved to a backup.
+Support is planned to be added in future.

+* Appliance configurations
+* Dashboard customizations
+* Network interface settings
+* Schedule task configuration
+* Rock-on configuration

 This feature is found in the **Config Backups** section on the **System** page.

 ..  image:: conf_backup.png